-- 1. Ensure that a thumb drive is in one of the USB ports. - 2.
+- 1. Ensure that a thumb drive (see pg.
+100 note) is in one of the USB ports. - 2.
 Select Save from the bottom left of the Jammer/Interference Detector Log.

-Wi-Fi & Bluetooth
+Wi-Fi

-The MESA 2.0 combines both a Wi-Fi/Bluetooth module and a spectrum analyzer.
+The MESA 2.0 combines both a Wi-Fi module and a spectrum analyzer.

-MESA 2.0 is capable of both identifying a list of WiFi networks and viewing the RF spectrum of those networks using MESA's spectrum analyzer.
-MESA 2.0 scans the wireless networks in your area and displays a list of addresses, network names, power levels, and channel numbers for both Access Points (AP's) and the Clients attached to those Access Points.
+The MESA 2.0 is capable of both identifying a list of WiFi networks and viewing the RF spectrum of those networks using MESA's spectrum analyzer.
+MESA 2.0 scans the wireless networks in range and displays a list of found devices by mac address, network name (if available), power level, and number of channels.
+These devices can be filtered into Access Points (APs), Clients, and Not Connected (NC) Clients seen as probe requests.